 I had three formative encounters that inspired me to develop this research project: The first one was my encounter with the American-Australian sound and energy art scholar Douglas Kahn in Katoomba in New South Wales in Australia, the homeland of the Gundungurra and Darug people, in 2017.
 The second encounter was a meeting in Berlin with Holger Schulze, who is a professor for sound studies at the University of Copenhagen, Denmark, in 2018.
 The third encounter, in the same year, was an interview that I did for an art project with the Inuit Hip Hop musician Kelly Fraser from Nunavut with the help of the radio station NCI FM in Winnipeg, Manitoba, Canada, where I could call her from Basel, Switzerland.

-In my opinion, the biggest mistake, and crime, that all former and currently colonial and colonized nation states and all nations industrialized and participating in globalization are committing in the fatal tradition of colonial exploitation is continuing the extraction of fossil fuels to meet our exorbitant and ever-increasing energy needs.
-The reason why we do this is that our understanding of and our relationship to energies is out of balance, and we will destroy even further the beauty of this planet and large parts of life on earth if we continue to do so.
+In my opinion, the biggest mistake, and crime, that all former and currently colonial and colonized nation states and all nations industrialized and participating in globalization are committing in the deadly tradition of colonial exploitation is continuing the extraction of fossil fuels to meet our exorbitant and ever-increasing energy needs.
+The reason why Westner societies do this is that their understanding of and relationship to energies is out of balance, and they will destroy even further the beauty of this planet and large parts of life on earth if they continue to do so.
 Therefore, I am convinced that we need nothing less than a radical and rapid change in civilization.
 As the core of this change, I see a different understanding and management of energies.
 Being a firm believer in the manifold potential and power of sound and listening, I am convinced that by listening to the sounds of energies and for the energies in sound, we can become aware of different notions and aspects of energies and expand our understanding of and consciousness for energies.
 In this endeavor, Douglas Kahn and Holger Schulze are great supporters to me, which I acknowledge with gratefulness.
 I am equally grateful and indebted to all Indigenous and non-indigenous activists and artists for talking to me about their sound practices addressing the human-nature relationship and sharing their knowledge.
-Thus, they make this research project possible, with which I hope to contribute my little share to the big change we all together need globally.
+Thus, they make this research project possible, which hopefully will contribute its little share to the significant challenge we face and the change we all together have to make come true globally.